-In the 50s, the leading style for women was a dress with a cinched waist and very full skirt, made famous by Christian Dior.
+In the 50s, the leading style for women was a dress with a cinched waist and a very full skirt, made famous by Christian Dior.
 As time went on, pencil skirts became more common, and so dresses became more form-fitting.

 Not too surprisingly, the suit was still the centrepiece of men’s fashion, but a new kind of “Teddy Boy” style became fashionable as a result of working-class rebels who were inspired by Hollywood stars like James Dean.
 This normally consisted of narrower trousers than usual, velvet blazers and brocade waistcoats.

 Fashion changed dramatically in the 60s, with both womenswear and menswear becoming more casual than ever before.
 New clothing items like the miniskirt were created with young consumers in mind by designers like Mary Quant – this was a result of “Swinging London”, a phenomenon in the 60s based on youth culture, music and fashion.

 Playful colours and materials became more popular, with designers using fabrics like polyester, acrylic and PVC.
 Regarding menswear, things had never looked more different.
 Clothes were more playful and colourful, trousers were wider, and shirts were printed.
 There was also more of a blending between men and women’s fashion.

 University of Leeds Innovation: the Fashion IndustryCreative Arts & Media,Business & Management

 Parsons School of Design Your Role in Sustainable Fashion: Sustainable Practices Across the Fashion EcosystemCreative Arts & Media,Nature & Environment